List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: The Horde

-The Horde is a fictional intergalactic organization of supervillainous monsters, robots, and sorcerers on Etheria who occupy the land on behalf of their leader, Horde Prime.
-The Fright Zone serves as their base of operations, with connections on both Etheria and Eternia.
+The Horde is a fictional intergalactic organization of supervillainous monsters, robots, demons, and sorcerers on Etheria who occupy the land on behalf of their leader Horde Prime.
+The Fright Zone serves as their base of operations with connections on both Etheria and Eternia.
 Among its members are:

 Key Members

 Hordak

 Hordak (Hor-dak) is Skeletor's old master, She-Ra's archenemy, and the Horde's ruthless cyborg commander who conquered most of the planet Etheria.
 He is the brother of Horde Prime.

 In the 1980s cartoon series, Hordak is a cyborg who can alter his shape, most often into that of a rocket to make a quick get-away.
-In the Masters of the Universe comics Hordak also tries to conquer Eternia, making him a frequent adversary of both He-Man and Skeletor.
+In the Masters of the Universe comics, Hordak also tries to conquer Eternia, making him a frequent adversary of both He-Man and Skeletor.
 Hordak is notoriously short-tempered, often abusing his minions (Mantenna in particular, with Hordak constantly sending him down a trap door in his throne room).
 Despite being evil, Hordak has a sense of humor.

-However, in the 2002 series Hordak wished to rule over all of Eternia.
+However, in the 2002 series, Hordak wished to rule over all of Eternia.
 After he and his minions defeated the Snake Men, Hordak turned his attention to Castle Grayskull and launched an attack against it.
 He was defeated by King Grayskull, who banished Hordak and his forces to the Abyss and entrapped them in a dimension within.
 Somehow, ages later, Hordak became Skeletor's master, despite the dimensional differences.
 Hordak saves Keldor's life after he is mortally injured battling Randor; in saving his life, Hordak transformed Keldor into Skeletor and told him there would one day be a price to pay for Hordak's assistance.
 Later in the series, Evil-Lyn and Count Marzo attempt to release Hordak from his dimensional prison.

 Unlike his former pupil Skeletor, Hordak prefers to place his reliance on science and technology, rather than magic.
 He suffered no fools and expected the highest standards of excellence from his minions, rewarding them when they succeeded and punishing them severely when they failed.

 Hordak serves as the main antagonist for the first four seasons of the 2018 reboot She-Ra and the Princesses of Power.
 He also makes a cameo appearance in the 2021 He-Man and the Masters of the Universe as Evilyn's father.

 His face is a pale flesh color on the figure but pure white in the cartoon.
 Initially, the figure did not have the left cannon arm as he did in the cartoon.
 The figure just had two normal arms.
 However, later variants of Hordak gave him a variety of cyborg-like mechanical gimmicks, reminiscent of the shape-changing powers he displayed in the 1980s cartoon.

-Hordak is voiced by George DiCenzo in the 1980s series, Colin Murdock in the 2002 He-Man series, Keston John in the 2018 She-Ra series, and Kevin Conroy in the 2021 He-Man series.
+Hordak is voiced by George DiCenzo in the 1980s series, Colin Murdock in the 2002 He-Man series, Keston John in the 2018 She-Ra series, Kevin Conroy in the 2021 He-Man series, and by Keith David in Masters of the Universe: Revolution.